dotnet/csharpstandard/standard/expressions.md

 - As a simple discard `_` comprising the left side of a simple assignment ([§12.21.2](expressions.md#12212-simple-assignment)).
 - As a *tuple_element* in one or more recursively nested *tuple_expression*s, the outermost of which comprises the left side of a deconstructing assignment.
 A *deconstruction_expression* gives rise to declaration expressions in this position, even though the declaration expressions are not syntactically present.

-> *Note:* This means that a declaration expression cannot be parenthesized. *end note*
+> *Note*: This means that a declaration expression cannot be parenthesized. *end note*

 It is an error for an implicitly typed variable declared with a *declaration_expression* to be referenced within the *argument_list* where it is declared.